 John received a promotional call from a telephone company offering him a series of very interesting discounts.

-On a different occasion, he would have ignored the offer, but on this occasion the offer was really tempting as it was from his telephone company with which he had been a client for several years.
+On a different occasion, he would have ignored the offer, but on this occasion the offer was really tempting as it was from his telephone company that he had been a client of for several years.
 There was no way he would distrust them, so he accepted.

 As expected, he received a series of excellent discounts during the first two months, but upon expiration and despite continuing to enjoy a special treatment, he was charged a small fee.
 Nothing serious, but it was something that had not been communicated to him in the offer.